What kind of grocery shopper are you?

 Justin uses DiscoverOrg to create filtered searches that specify industry, company size, and geographical location.
 He highlights the significance of striking a balance between creating boundaries narrow enough to direct your company towards a distinct objective but not so narrow that market opportunities become too small.

 For example, DiscoverOrg markets to companies of all sizes and in all industries.
-This is extremely broad; so for calculating TAM, we limit our dimensions to a set of industry groups including Technology, Services, Staffing, Telecom, and Media.
-We sell to many companies that don’t meet these criteria, but we focus our very targeted outbound prospecting engine in this area, which provides a more realistic boundary for calculating TAM.
+This is extremely broad; so for calculating total market size, we limit our dimensions to a set of industry groups including Technology, Services, Staffing, Telecom, and Media.
+We sell to many companies that don’t meet these criteria, but we focus our very targeted outbound prospecting engine in this area, which provides a more realistic boundary for calculating the addressable market.

 Different approaches for calculating Total Addressable Market

-Armed with the specific characteristics and “boundaries” that make up your company’s current market, you can approach how to calculate TAM.
-While there are more ways to calculate TAM, we’ll focus on the two most common approaches: Top-down and Bottom-up.
+Armed with the specific characteristics and “boundaries” that make up your company’s current market, you can approach your total market calculation.
+While there are more ways to calculate it, we’ll focus on the two most common approaches: Top-down and Bottom-up.

 Top-Down market size

-The Top-Down approach to calculating TAM uses industry research to estimate the size of your TAM.
+The Top-Down approach to calculating TAM uses industry research to estimate the size of your addressable market.